realm/realm-draw/README.md

 [![CI Status](http://img.shields.io/travis/realm-demos/realm-draw.svg?style=flat)](http://api.travis-ci.org/realm-demos/realm-draw.svg)
 [![GitHub license](https://img.shields.io/badge/license-Apache-blue.svg)](https://raw.githubusercontent.com/realm-demos/realm-draw/master/LICENSE)

-The demo application seen in the Realm Mobile Platform [launch video][1], Realm Draw is a real-time collaborative drawing program available for Android, iOS and Xamarin.
+The demo application seen in the Realm Platform [launch video][1], Realm Draw is a real-time collaborative drawing program available for Android, iOS and Xamarin.
 Any number of users may draw on a single shared canvas at any given moment with the strokes appearing on all devices in real time.

 # Features